Town of Jean Lafitte

 The Town of Jean Lafitte's hard-working residents are proud of their unique bayou culture that has endured for centuries and can be seen in its hospitable residents, restaurants and businesses.
 Local businesses include shipyards, marinas, fishing guides, boat tours, as well as fine restaurants.

-Jean Lafitte took home the top honor of the night “Best of Show Award” for its Phase III of the Fisher Basin Tidal Levee Protection Project at the 81st Annual Louisiana Municipal Association Convention on August 2, 2018 in Lake Charles!
+Jean Lafitte took home the top honor “Best of Show Award” for its Phase III of the Fisher Basin Tidal Levee Protection Project at the 81st Annual Louisiana Municipal Association Convention on August 2, 2018 in Lake Charles!
 Learn more here.

 New Orleans’ Playful Neighbor